-• Approximately 40% of respondents have delayed healthcare for themselves or someone in their household due to lack of money and/ or health insurance.
+Approximately 61% of respondents have delayed healthcare for themselves or someone in their household due to lack of money and/ or health insurance.

-• Less than 20% of respondents rated their personal health as fair or poor.
+• Approximately 23% of respondents rated their personal health as fair or poor.

-The respondents indicated drug and alcohol abuse, cancer, diabetes, and heart disease as the biggest health concerns in the community.
-In addition, more respondents indicated health screenings and education for diabetes and blood pressure as needed free services in the community.
+The respondents indicated drug and alcohol abuse, diabetes, heart disease, and mental health as the biggest health concerns in the community.
+In addition, more respondents indicated health screenings and education for diabetes, mental health, and blood pressure as needed free services in the community.
 Lack of insurance or ability to pay for services were the biggest issues related to seeking medical care.